Anyone can buy a graver, but the need to keep that blade sharp for metal cutting is another story, agree?

 Your "Bright-Cutting" will instantly turn this ring into a 'Work of Art".
 That is why I suggest that all of your gravers be 'highly polished' on the papers that we've just written about.
 This 'coil of metal' is what transpires when the sharpened sliver of metal is cut around the inside of the Bezel setting.

-An 'unmodified graver' will never have this opportunity in making this cutting so precise.
+An 'unmodified graver' will never have this opportunity to make this cutting so precise.

 No comments: